 WHY THIS MATTERS IN BRIEF

-- SPlenty of companies are developing new laser and direct energy weapons systems but noone has ever managed to create an actual laser deflector shield, and that might be about to change
+Plenty of companies are developing new laser and direct energy weapons systems but none have ever managed to create one, that might be about to change.

 Deflector shields are the stuff of science fiction – whether it’s the rippling green shields that saw off Will Smith’s F/A-18’s in Independence Day or the Star Trek shields that batted off the Klingons advances.
 But until now they remained just that – science fiction.

 Now, scientists at BAE Systems believe a new type of directed energy laser and lens system that manipulates the atmosphere could make such devices a reality, and in as little as fifty years from now.

 Known as the Laser Developed Atmospheric Lens (LDAL) the concept works by simulating naturally occurring phenomena that temporarily alters small parts of the Earth’s atmosphere to create lens like structures that magnify or alter the path of electromagnetic waves – including radio signals and light.